MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ## Prerequisites

+- To run the code sample in the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/coding):
+  - A Microsoft (MSA) email account.

+- To develop and run the code sample in your local dev environment:
-* [Install the Quantum Development Kit (QDK)](xref:microsoft.quantum.install-qdk.overview) using your preferred language and development environment.
+  - [Install the Quantum Development Kit (QDK)](xref:microsoft.quantum.install-qdk.overview) using your preferred language and development environment.
-* If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version.
+  - If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update-qdk) to the latest version.
-* Create a Q# project named **Bell** for either a [Q# application](xref:microsoft.quantum.submit-jobs?pivots=ide-azurecli) or a [C# host program](xref:microsoft.quantum.how-to.csharp-local).
+  - Create a Q# project named **Bell** for either a [Q# application](xref:microsoft.quantum.submit-jobs?pivots=ide-azurecli) or a [C# host program](xref:microsoft.quantum.how-to.csharp-local).
 Alternatively, you can run your Q# code directly in [Juptyer Notebooks](xref:microsoft.quantum.submit-jobs?pivots=ide-jupyter) or from a [Python host program](xref:microsoft.quantum.how-to.python-local).

 In this tutorial, you'll learn how to

 > [!div class="checklist"]
-> * Create Q# operations to measure and initialize a qubit to a desired state.
+> - Create Q# operations to measure and initialize a qubit to a desired state.
-> * Create qubits and test your program.
+> - Create qubits and test your program.
-> * Put a qubit in superposition.
+> - Put a qubit in superposition.
-> * Entangle a pair of qubits.
+> - Entangle a pair of qubits.

 ## Initialize a qubit using measurement